TheOneAnimeLegend/CS20/Computer Apps/Processing-Java Prototyping/Text/README.md

   Finishing Text, Learning Objectives
   - Building a Procedural Understanding of Text
+  - Copy out flat program to structural
+  - Create void procedures, then void procedures with parameters (use parameters at the very end), then method with return (use these parameters before void procedures)
   - Using minimum number of characters printed
   - [Advanced] Using a media query to change the minimum number of characters

 ---